 Spot Lamp DC dimmer circuit using 555

-This is simple low voltage DC Dimmer Circuit.
+This is a simple low voltage DC Dimmer Circuit.
 It can adjust the brightness of a maximum 12V 100W Power Spot Lamp from 5% to 95%.

-In the circuit use IC-555 as free-running multivibrator to drive both power PNP transistor, to control the lamp with PWM mode.
+In the circuit use IC-555 as a free-running multivibrator to drive both power PNP transistor, to control the lamp with PWM mode.
 And, using a few other components.
 Which easily buy in most of the local markets.